 I loved using this soothing, minimal palette and I plan on painting a similar one only much larger soon.

 Have a great day I'm off to work on a 42" x 74" commission piece.
 I have a busy day ahead.

 Welcome.
 This is my brand new blog.
 A place to share all of life's ups and downs.
 So let's get to know each other.

 Here we go with 'There's no place like Gnome' by Victoria Kloch

 With the heart of a minimalist who paints complicated.
 I live contently in the San Francisco Bay Area, California, USA.
-Welcome to my world.
+Commission painting is available.